percona/tokumx-docs/source/installation.rst

 Downloading
 ===========

-To download the binary tarball, visit `Tokutek's Download Page <http://www.tokutek.com/tokumx-for-mongodb/download-community/>`_.
+To download the binary tarball, visit `Percona's Download Page <https://www.percona.com/downloads/percona-tokumx/LATEST/>`_.

 After downloading, optionally verify the MD5 checksum by comparing the output of :program:`md5sum` to the MD5 checksum from the download page: